-Alternatively, the authorization server MAY support including the client credentials in the request body using the following parameters:
+Alternatively, the authorization server MAY support including the client credentials in the client id client secret

 REQUIRED.
 The client identifier issued to the client during the registration process described by Section 2.2.

 REQUIRED.
 The client secret.
 The client MAY omit the parameter if the client secret is an empty string.